aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-create-performance-profiles.md

     $ tar cvaf must-gather.tar.gz must-gather/
     ```

-### Running the Performance Profile Creator using podman
+### Running the Performance Profile Creator using podman {#running-the-performance-profile-profile-cluster-using-podman_cnf-create-performance-profiles}

 As a cluster administrator, you can run `podman` and the Performance Profile Creator to create a performance profile.